 Gain skills in designing, planning, and protecting the environment for exciting career opportunities

-Purdue's School of Civil Engineering has built an international reputation for excellence since its founding in 1887.
+Purdue's Lyles School of Civil Engineering has built an international reputation for excellence since its founding in 1887.
 Nearly 670 students make it one of the larger civil engineering programs in the country, attracting scholars from across the country and around the world.
 As you navigate and explore Civil Engineering through our web site, you will learn more about the extraordinary opportunities that a Purdue Civil Engineering degree will offer you.

-Degrees and Programs.
 Undergraduate students are admitted to the First-Year Engineering Program, which provides a plan of study to all freshman engineering students.
-After satisfactory completion of the Freshmen Engineering Program requirements, students may enter the School of Civil Engineering Undergraduate Program to pursue a Bachelor of Science in Civil Engineering (B.S.C.E.).
+After satisfactory completion of the Freshmen Engineering Program requirements, students may enter the Lyles School of Civil Engineering Undergraduate Program to pursue a Bachelor of Science in Civil Engineering (B.S.C.E.).
 To enhance your learning experience you may choose to Study Abroad or participate in the CE Honors Program.

-Employment Opportunities.
 Purdue has spurred the advancement of the civil engineering profession, pioneering in transportation, materials, structures, land surveying, construction, and environmental engineering.
-Purdue's flexible undergraudate plan of study allows a student to obtain a broad background in all of these areas and offers a student to achieve professional goals by specializing in a particular area.
+Purdue's flexible undergraduate plan of study allows a student to obtain a broad background in all of these areas and offers a student to achieve professional goals by specializing in a particular area.
 As a civil engineering graduate you will find employment opportunities with: consulting engineering offices, construction companies, local, state, and national governmental organizations, along with opportunities in aerospace, petroleum, automotive industry, and environmental systems.